It was a day of highs and lows ending in pure late-night drama

-But before I come to that, here is the review of Mark Williams win yesterday, including an interview, where he, once again, expresses his unhappiness about how he has been treated as a World Champion
+But before I come to that, here is the review of Mark Williams win yesterday, including an interview, where he, once again, expresses his unhappiness about how he has been treated whilst he was World Champion

 Here are the reports by Worldsnooker and coverage: